typst/typst/tests/typ/style/show-node.typ

 }

 ---
-#show heading as 1234
+#show heading: [1234]
 = Heading

 ---
 // Error: 25-29 unknown field "page"
-#show it: heading as it.page
+#show heading: it => it.page
 = Heading

 ---
-// Error: 10-15 this function cannot be customized with show
+// Error: 7-12 this function cannot be customized with show
-#show _: upper as {}
+#show upper: it => {}

 ---
+// Error: 16-20 expected content or function, found integer
+#show heading: 1234
+= Heading

+---
 // Error: 7-10 expected function, string or regular expression, found color
-#show red as []
+#show red: []

 ---
-// Error: 7-27 show is only allowed directly in code and content blocks { 1 + show heading as none }
+// Error: 7-25 show is only allowed directly in code and content blocks { 1 + show heading: none }